delta-io/delta-sharing/PROTOCOL.md

 <th>Server that recognizes the header</th>
 </tr>
 <tr>
-<th>Client that doesn't recognize the header</th>
+<th>Client that doesn't specify the header</th>
 <td>Response is in parquet format</td>
-<td>Response should be in parquet format.</td>
+<td>Response must be in parquet format.</td>
 </tr>
 <tr>
-<th>Client that recognizes the header</th>
+<th>Client that specifies the header</th>
-<td>The header is ignored at the server, and the format of the response should always be parquet.
+<td>The header is ignored at the server, and the format of the response must always be parquet.
 </td>
-<td>The header is processed properly by the server and the response is in the requested format.</td>
+<td>The header is processed properly by the server.

+The server may choose to respond in parquet format if the table is does not have any advanced features.

+The server must respond in delta format if the table has advanced features which are not compatible with the parquet format.</td>
 </tr>
 </table>

-- If the client requested `delta` format and the response is in `parquet` format, the delta sharing client will NOT throw an error, the caller should decide the behavior (either to handle the response or to throw an error to let the user specify the format explicitly).
+- If the client requests `delta` format and the response is in `parquet` format, the delta sharing client will NOT throw an error.
+Ideally, the caller of the client's method should handle such responses to be compatible with legacy servers.
-- If the client requested `parquet` format and the response is in `delta` format, the delta sharing client should throw an error.
+- If the client doesn't specify any header, or requests `parquet` format and the response is in `delta` format, the delta sharing client should throw an error.

 ### responseFormat
 Indicates the format to expect in the [API Response Format in Parquet](#api-response-format-in-parquet), two values are supported.

-- parquet: Represents the format of the delta sharing protocol that has been used in `delta-sharing-spark` 1.0 and less, also the default format if `responseFormat` is missing from the header, all the existing delta sharing connectors are able to process data in this format.
+- parquet: Represents the format of the delta sharing protocol that has been used in `delta-sharing-spark` 1.0 and less, also the default format if `responseFormat` is missing from the header.
+All the existing delta sharing connectors are able to process data in this format.
-- delta: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vector or Column Mapping. `delta-sharing-spark` libraries that are able to process `responseformat=delta` will be released soon.
+- **delta**: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vector or Column Mapping. `delta-sharing-spark` libraries that are able to process `responseformat=delta` will be released soon.